-While marine mammals and sea turtles may react to the sound emitted by airguns, during the seismic component of a geohazard program, the proposed initial survey and subsequent surveys will be of short duration (four to six days) and will occur over a relatively small area within the Project Area boundary.
-Therefore sound emissions as a result of the proposed Project activities are predicted to have low physical effects on marine mammals and sea turtles
+While marine mammals and sea turtles may react to the sound emitted by airguns, during the seismic component of a geohazard program, the proposed initial survey and subsequent surveys will be of short duration (60 hours of seismic component survey time, low-volume 160 in3 airgun array) and will occur over a relatively small area (22.5 km2) within the Project Area boundary.
+Therefore sound emissions as a result of the proposed Project activities are predicted to have low physical effects on marine mammals and sea turtles (including species at risk).
+Hence, with the implementation of mitigation measures outlined in the C-NLOPB Program Guidelines (C-NLOPB 2008) and adhering to the SOCP, the sound emission effects of the

-(including species at risk).
-Hence, with the implementation of mitigation measures outlined in the C-NLOPB Program Guidelines (C-NLOPB 2008), the sound emission effects of the Project on the marine mammals and sea turtles (including species at risk) are deemed not significant.
+Project on the marine mammals and sea turtles (including species at risk) are deemed not significant.